zetaraku/axios/README.md

 })
 ```

-Using `toJSON` you get an object with more information about the HTTP error.
+Using `.toJSON()`, you get an object with more information about the HTTP error.

 ```js
 axios.get('/user/12345')